mjfrigaard/katacoda-scenarios/format-shape-data.md

 The learner personas for this scenario are:

-1. Horatio is an executive at a tech company who wants to learn more about
+1. Horatio is an executive at a tech company who wants to learn more about data manipulation with R and Python

-2. Judy is a product manager at a start-up…
+2. Judy is a product manager at a start-up and needs to restructure data before loading it into their database.

-3. Andrew is a graduate student in college…
+3. Andrew is a graduate student in college and needs to analyze his thesis/dissertation project.

 -----